June 9–10, 2018 | NUNM Campus

 The 2018 Small Intestine Bacterial Overgrowth (SIBO) symposium will explore the underlying causes of SIBO and provide clinical strategies for preventing post-treatment relapse in your patients.
 Expert presenters will explain how to diagnose and either treat or make educated referrals to effectively manage the underlying causes of bacterial overgrowth.

-- 12 prescribed credits to be applied for through AAFP
+- 12 prescribed credits pending approval through AAFP

-- 12 PDA points to be applied for by NCCAOM
+- 12 PDA points pending approval by NCCAOM

 Spotlight on Steven Sandberg-Lewis, ND